 Felt Koala Decoration

 This charming decoration would make a fab garden-themed gift and will definitely be a winner as a gift for nature lovers.
-Handmade in Nepal from fair trade felt, Kenny the Koala looks nice and content with his generous helping of eucalyptus.
+Handmade in Nepal, Kenny the Koala looks nice and content with his generous helping of eucalyptus.

 Hung either as a decoration or a pram-pleasing buddy, it’s hard not to warm to this adorable Koala decoration, particularly if you’re a wildlife lover.
 You could even hang him from a eucalyptus wreath or amongst a botanical garland for a full, nature-filled scene.

 Kenny the Koala measures 9cm in height and 5cm in width.